THE STANDARD MIAMI

 The space Andre gave them was a little bit bigger than broom closet on the 3rd floor which Jason designed and hand built out himself with help from Tom Ackerman.
 The aesthetic was clean modern and bright white with pops of bright NestSpa green.

-The full service tiny-spa offered skincare and esthetic services with a curated retail area while the fully stocked "apothecarts" he designed delivered holistic and all natural body work to the rooms as room services.
+The full service tiny-spa offered skincare and esthetic services with a curated retail area while the fully stocked "apothecarts" he designed delivered holistic and all natural body work to the guest's rooms as room services.

 Next, Jason's brothers Jared Lovejoy and Zachary Crocker joined NestSpa in LA and together worked to expand the "big experience + tiny foot print" spa concept into The Standard Downtown, LA.